coldfix/website/2018/08/21/netcup-le-wildcards.rst

 `Earlier this year`_, `Let's Encrypt`_ gained the ability to issue `wildcard certificates`_ (``*.domain.tld``).
-I was anticipating this eagerly, as this removes the need to manually list my 92 subdomains and update the certificate every time a new subdomain is added.
+I was anticipating this eagerly, as this removes the need to manually list some ``23 x 4`` subdomains and update the certificate every time a new subdomain is added.

-The protocol used to issue wildcard certificates requires the user to proof its control over the domain by setting a `TXT record`_ on their DNS server. certbot_, the EFF's official client, has several DNS authenticator plugins that facilitate this task for major DNS provider APIs.
-However, there was at first no such plugin for my webhosting provider, netcup_, so I went and manually_ added the TXT records in the web interface the first time.
+The protocol used to issue wildcard certificates requires the user to prove their control over the domain by setting a `TXT record`_ on their DNS server. certbot_, the EFF's official client, has several DNS authenticator plugins that facilitate this task for major DNS provider APIs.
+However, none for my webhosting provider, netcup_.
+So I went and manually_ added the TXT records in the web interface the first time.

 .. _Earlier this year: https://community.letsencrypt.org/t/acme-v2-and-wildcard-certificate-support-is-live/55579
 .. _Let's Encrypt: https://letsencrypt.org/